 Another trend from the schools performing above expected based on parent income was that 12 out of 13 schools had community partners.
 Specifically, 3 schools mentioned having 1-2 community partners; 8 schools mentioned having 3 or more community partners; 2 schools did not bring up any community partners in their school administrator interview.
 When comparing this with data from teacher interviews, 5 out of 11 teachers mentioned that the school didn’t have any community partners; 5 out of 11 teachers mentioned that the school had 1-2 community partners and only 1 teacher mentioned that the school had 3 or more community partners.
 Graph 1.1. shows this data in depth.

-Many of the Hidden Gem schools have also received grants.
+Many of the Out-Performer schools have also received grants.
 7 out of 13 school administrators brought up that the school received grants in the interview.
 The schools received grants for a wide variety of things like: 3-D printers, school garden, after-school program, arts programs and school technology.

 When you break this data apart, 5 out of 13 school administrators mentioned having a relationship with the ward alderman.
 2 out of 13 schools mentioned having a relationship with local police force and 1 school mentioned having a relationship with the local parks district.
 At this school, the parks district has an office inside the school building.